infoatgodreams/GoDreams-Repository/Roll Ups/Child Development/Child Development.md

 	- Children cared for in institutions exhibited less exploratory play, less varied play, and developmentally lower levels of play than their home-reared peers.
 	- Findings suggest that cognitive development, as measured by the standardized BSID-II, is related to play behaviours.

+## Using Physical Exercise to improve Cognition

+According to a paper designed to understand if dance activities can improve cognitive performance, we find out that,
+- Recent systematic reviews and meta-analyses have shown that the evidence for the long-term effects of structured exercise programs on children’s cognitive performance is inconclusive; some studies report positive effects, while others report no effects (see for reviews
+- Nevertheless, it can be concluded that increasing the time spent on exercise in school at the cost of academic lessons does not negatively impact children’s cognitive performance
+- The vast majority of studies that examined the long-term effects of exercise on cognitive performance of children have implemented extensive exercise interventions with durations of 30–60 min per session, mostly delivered three to five times a week.
+These studies are simply impractical in the context of institutions
+-  A study examined high intensity aerobic exercises or (2) high intensity combined aerobic and strength exercises were implemented three times per week in 14–16 years old adolescents.
+The exercise bouts were implemented once a week during recess and twice a week as part of the regular physical education (PE) classes.
+The authors found no significant differences in executive functioning between the intervention groups and the control group that followed the regular PE classes

 ## Successful interventions include one or many of the following components:
 - According to a meta-analysis that described different interventions in instituional children, these components are seen in successful interventions that improve cognitive performance[^1],
 	- Regular visual and auditory stimulation